Call Uplifted: 07984 646139

 The aim of Mental Health First Aid training is:

 To preserve life.
+Reduce stigma.

-To provide help and support to prevent mental ill health deterioration.
+Provide help and support to prevent mental ill health deterioration.

-To promote good understanding of mental health issues and diagnosis.
+Promote a good understanding of mental health issues and diagnosis.

 Double click to insert body text here ...